wiz0u/WTelegramClient/FAQ.md

 3) Did you use `await` with every Client methods?
 This library is completely Task-based and you should learn, understand and use the [asynchronous model of C# programming](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/async/) before proceeding further.

-4) Are you keeping a live reference to the Client instance and dispose it only at the end of your program?
-If you create the instance in a submethod and don't store it somewhere permanent, it might be destroyed by the garbage collector at some point.
-So as long as the client must be running, make sure the reference is stored in a (static) field or somewhere appropriate.
-Also, as the Client class inherits `IDisposable`, remember to call `client.Dispose()` when your program ends (or exit a `using` scope).

-5) Is your program ending immediately instead of waiting for Updates?
+4) Is your program ending immediately instead of waiting for Updates?
 Your program must be running/waiting continuously in order for the background Task to receive and process the Updates.
 So make sure your main program doesn't end immediately.
 For a console program, this is typical done by waiting for a key or some close event.

-6) Is every Telegram API call rejected? (typically with an exception message like `AUTH_RESTART`)
+5) Is every Telegram API call rejected? (typically with an exception message like `AUTH_RESTART`)
 The user authentification might have failed at some point (or the user revoked the authorization).
 It is therefore necessary to go through the authentification again.
 This can be done by deleting the WTelegram.session file, or at runtime by calling `client.Reset()`